kvyb/Quasimorph-for-macOS/README.md

 ## Steam version

-**Experimental:** the Steam install/updater flow is verified.
-Downloading and launching the Steam build of Quasimorph still needs confirmation from someone who owns it on Steam.
+The Steam install/updater flow is verified and works.

 Run: